The Story Behind Kai Tak’s Clubhouse in the Sky

 II.
 Living Across Two Levels: The Breath Between Motion and Stillness

-The garden is divided into two levels — the 30th floor as the "Social Layer," and the 31st floor as the "Serene Layer."
+The garden is divided into two levels — the 30th floor as the "Social Space," and the 31st floor as the "Serene Space."

 hospitality design